SIR STAMFORD RAFFLES

 999.9 Fine Gold

-The image is embossed on a 1oz 999.9 fine gold coin.
+The image is embossed on a 1oz 999.9 fine gold medallion.

 Numbered Certificate of Authenticity

-Each coin is accompanied by a GS Assay Certification of Authenticity.
+Each medallion is accompanied by a GS Assay Certification of Authenticity.

 Current Mintage: 2,000 pcs